wultra/powerauth-mobile-sdk/docs/Migration-from-1.9-to-2.0.md

   - `invalidateLocalAuthenticationContextAfterUse` - use new `PowerAuthBiometricConfiguration.invalidateLocalAuthenticationContextAfterUse` instead, with the same meaning.
   - Be aware that if you provide both, `PowerAuthBiometricConfiguration` and  `PowerAuthKeychainConfiguration` objects to initialize `PowerAuthSDK`, then the values from the biometric configuration takes precedence.

+- `PowerAuthActivationState` enumeration no longer contains "created" case.
+The case is never returned from the server back to the mobile client.

+- Changes in End-To-End encryption:
+  - `PowerAuthSDK.eciesEncryptorForApplicationScope(callback:)` - method has been removed, use `encryptorForApplicationScope(callback:)` as replacement.
+  - `PowerAuthSDK.eciesEncryptorForActivationScope(callback:)` - method has been removed, use `encryptorForActivationScope(callback:)` as replacement.
   - `PowerAuthCoreEciesEncryptor` class has been removed and replaced by `PowerAuthCoreEncryptor`.
 The new class doesn't allow you to reuse its instance, so you have to create new encryptor for each encrypted request.
+  - `PowerAuthCoreEciesCryptogram` is removed and replaced by `PowerAuthCoreEncryptedRequest` and `PowerAuthCoreEncryptedResponse`.
+  - `PowerAuthCoreEciesMetaData` is removed.
+You can get the encryption header in more straightforward way.
+Check the updated E2EE documentation for more details.

+- The following functions or properties now takes or returns `PowerAuthCoreData` instead of `Data`:
+  - `PowerAuthSDK.setExternalEncryptionKey()`
+  - `PowerAuthSDK.addExternalEncryptionKey()`
+  - `PowerAuthSDK.fetchEncryptionKey()`
+  - `PowerAuthConfiguration.externalEncryptionKey`
+  - All static functions in `PowerAuthAuthentication` that takes custom possession or biometry key in parameter.
+  - `PowerAuthAuthentication.overridenPossessionKey` property is now `customPossessionKey`
+  - `PowerAuthAuthentication.overridenBiometryKey` property is now `customBiometryKey`
+  - `PowerAuthCoreCryptoUtils.ecdhComputeSharedSecret()`

+- The following methods in `PowerAuthSDK` class now returns cancelable object allowing you to cancel the pending biometric authentication:
+  - `authenticateUsingBiometry(withPrompt:callback:)`
+  - `authenticateUsingBiometry(withContext:callback:)`

 - Due to removed support of recovery codes, the following classes and methods are no longer available:
   - Methods removed in `PowerAuthSDK`: